fbpx

 on

-After the head of Mississippi Medicaid said his agency needed more time to research a policy that would make it easier for poor moms to timely health care, a medical advisory board said it would meet in January to decide whether to recommend that the Legislature establish it.
+After the head of Mississippi said his agency needed more time to research a policy that would make it easier for poor moms to timely care, a medical advisory board said it would meet in January to decide whether to recommend that the establish it.ย

 However, with just a few days left this month, the committee has not met.
 And documents show the board and agency have been aware of the policy, presumptive eligibility for pregnant women, for months if not years.